R. Carter Wellford

 Robert Carter Wellford (August 27, 1853 – April 21, 1919) was an American politician who served in the Virginia House of Delegates, representing Lancaster and Richmond counties.
+Wellford was president of the Northern Neck Telephone and Telegraph Company and vice-president of the Northern Neck State Bank.

+Robert Carter Wellford was the son of Elizabeth Landon Carter and the oldest grandson of Robert Wormley Carter.
 A descendant of Robert Carter I, he lived at historic Sabine Hall until his death, now a National Historic Landmark.